 This is a very in-depth look at the ways that you might be able to cash in some or all of your pension, but it is quite a technical subject which is why we always recommend that you seek independent, expert advice before doing anything.
-There are lots of companies that might offer help, but we recommend that you click here to contact Age Partnership (link opens in a new window) as they are one of the leading firms who can walk you through everything and answer any questions you might have after reading this article.
+There are lots of companies that might offer help, but, if you are at least 55 years of age, we recommend that you click here to contact Age Partnership (link opens in a new window) as they are one of the leading firms who can walk you through everything and answer any questions you might have after reading this article.

 As we all know, the purpose of a pension is to provide for us in later life once we’ve retired.
 In order to entice people to put money aside for their future, pension schemes come with many benefits.
 The downside of this is that they’re also highly restrictive in terms of when and how they’ll allow you to access the money you’ve paid in.

 The tax relief that comes with paying into a pension (20% if you pay the basic rate, 30% in you pay higher rate and 50% if you’re in the highest band) makes it a very efficient way of saving.
 In fact, by the time you come to draw on it, as much as half your pension could be made of tax relief.
 In return for this help, part of the deal in taking a pension is that this money has to be used to support you in later life rather than for any other purpose.

 You might be asking yourself “can I cash in my pension?” but, aside from in a few special circumstances, you will not be able to receive any of your savings until you hit at least 55 (though normally the terms of your plan will specify a higher age, such as 60 or 65) at which point you’ll be able to take as much as 25% of the funds as a tax free lump sum payment.
 The rest you’ll use to provide yourself with a regular income for the rest of your life, usually by buying an annuity.